-Reporting your facility’s chemicals can be a confusing task.
+Reporting your facility’s chemicals for Tier II can be a confusing task.
 Depending on your inventory, you may have difficulty with mixtures, lead acid batteries, or understanding your state requirements and using their portal.
-We’ll tackle each one of those in this article.
+To help with your Tier II reporting efforts, we tackle each one of these here.

-There’s a lot of confusion surrounding mixtures and how to report them.
+There’s a lot of confusion surrounding mixtures and how to report them in a Tier II scenario.
 Do you report each chemical separately within the mixture?
 Or should you report the mixture as its own chemical?
 EPA guidance recommends two methods:

 - Report each constituent individually.
 With this option, the percent weight of each component will need to be converted to pounds by using the mass of the mixture.
 After each component has been converted, aggregate the amount with any other instances of the same component.
 Source: https://emergencymanagement.zendesk.com/hc/en-us/articles/212089317-How-are-mixtures-handled-for-Sections-311-and-312-reporting-

-See below for examples from the Texas Commission of Environmental Quality (TCEQ):
+The following examples are from the Texas Commission on Environmental Quality (TCEQ):

-In the example below, the mixture X-Chem weighs 20,000 lbs. and contains 20% of the hazardous chemical “Chemical A”, which is listed as an EHS, and 80% water:
+In the example here, the mixture X-Chem weighs 20,000 lbs. and contains 20% of the hazardous chemical “Chemical A”, which is listed as an EHS, and 80% water: